 During all those same, same days last week, coronavirus was incubating, invisibly and silently, in that nursing home.
 It wasn’t identified until yesterday, but it was there, replicating, infecting, and probably spreading.
 We just didn’t know it yet.

 Today, the whole facility, staff and patients, will be tested.
 If there are several positive tests, we’ll have an outbreak and widespread community transmission will have come to our small city.

 I often have the thought, as I rake, help my partner stack firewood, plan for gardens, clean the bathroom, wash out a mask or cook a meal, that all this busyness is pointless.
 What’s it all for?
 Who’s it all for?
 What is the shape of the future?

 Is there a future distinct from these times, or will we go on, same, same, day after day, until we grow old and die, or get sick with coronavirus, whichever comes first?

 At this point in my thoughts, I find myself leaning on my rake, staring blankly at the next patch of ground to clear, or standing staring out the kitchen window with a soapy plate in my hands, and with a click time and I begin moving again.

-I remind myself that of course there is a future.
+I remind myself of course there is a future.
 I simply can no longer predict the shape of it.
 I’m too small and too limited.
 Time, life, the cosmos, never stop.
 Change is always with us, but we’re not big enough to see or understand most of it, or it happens too slowly for us to discern, so we assume it’s not happening.
 We feel stuck in some unchanging, endless stasis.

 There’s so much we don’t know.
 Sometimes all that we don’t know terrifies me, and other times it comforts me.